-The ITRU supports post-graduate students pursuing Masters and Doctoral degrees.
+The CITR supports postgraduate students pursuing master's and doctoral degrees.

 Current doctoral students include:

 Claire is a PhD Candidate in the Centre of Interdisciplinary Trauma Research.
 Her current research utilises complexity theory to explore what affects a sustainable response to intimate partner violence (IPV) within primary health care settings.Claire has been involved in New Zealand’s health response to family violence since 2008, including roles within the Ministry of Health’s Violence Intervention Programme Evaluation and the New Zealand Family Violence Clearinghouse.
 Much of Claire’s work has focused on supporting a primary health care response to family violence.
 She has led the development and pilot testing of an evaluation tool which guides primary health care settings in developing a response to family violence, convened a national primary health care family violence responsiveness workshop, and evaluated the experience of primary health care settings responding to family violence.
 She has recently published on how complexity theory may be utilized to explore the sustainability of IPV responses within New Zealand primary health care.
 Claire has advanced academic and research skills (quantitative and qualitative) and has contributed to several research projects within the Faculty of Health and Environmental Sciences at AUT University.

 Working Title: Violence Intervention Programme (VIP) for Partner and Child abuse: Appreciating what’s working well.